 These effects prove immensely problematic for immature and underdeveloped brains in their formative years.
 Unfortunately, marijuana does more to the brain than produce the high that users seek.

 Scientific Research on the Effect of Marijuana on Teen Brains

 In truth, for an adult, an occasional joint probably won’t be disastrous.
-For a teenager, however, repeated use can set the stage for lifelong mental and physical health challenges.
+However, for a teenager, repeated use can set the stage for lifelong mental and physical health challenges.
 Here are some short-and long-term effects a teen could potentially experience from the regular use of recreational marijuana.

-In a developing brain, THC interferes with neurotransmitters, literally changing the physical structure of the brain and impairing the parts that govern focus, coordination, decision-making, emotions, learning, memory, and reaction time.
+THC interferes with neurotransmitters in a developing brain, literally changing the physical structure of the brain and impairing the parts that govern focus, coordination, decision-making, emotions, learning, memory, and reaction time.
 As a direct result, studies have shown that marijuana use is positively correlated with low cognitive function in adolescents — lower than in teens abusing alcohol — and problems can become even worse.

 Research has found that problems with underage marijuana use extend beyond neurocognitive disadvantages.
 In 2014, a study found that THC in a teen brain can cause macrostructural brain alterations leading to gray tissue matter damage where the majority of neurons reside.
 The grey matter houses the parts of the brain that control muscle movement, memory, several of the senses, decision making, speech, emotion, and more.
 Once this region is damaged, the cells die because they can’t properly communicate, leading to irreversible brain damage.